 Growing from Seed: Soak kauila seed 2-3 days prior to scarring (with sandpaper).
 After sowing using Method One, the seeds take 1-2 months to germinate.
 Seedling growth is good (six inches in about three months), particularly if you use a liquid fertilizer once or twice a week.
 Seedlings are occasionally plagued by mites.
 (See Enemies in the Garden for treatments.)
 I normally plant out kauila seedlings when they reach a minimum of 10 inches in height.

 Growing from Cuttings: I have never grown this species from cuttings.

 Diseases & Pests: Like other Hawaiian hardwood trees, Alphitonia is attacked by the black twigborer.
 Fortunately, once the tree is 2-3 feet tall, these attacks are normally not (instantly) fatal.
-Infrequently, I have found whitefly insects on the leaves’ undersurface.
+Refer to Enemies in the Garden on how to battle black twigbores.
+Infrequently, I have found whitefly on the leaves’ undersurface.
 Normally, I just ignore these pests and the ladybugs eventually take care of them.

 Ā ā Ē ē Ī ī Ō ō Ū ū